Siobhan Freegard

 In 2011 Freegard and her co-founders sold Netmums to Axel Springer-owned French women’s publisher Aufeminin but she remained as Managing Director.
 In March 2014 Freegard estimated that the business was worth £50 million.

 In September 2014 Freegard stepped down as Managing Director to start a new content company for mothers, called Channel Mum.

+Channel Mum was the UK's first all-female influencer agency and is credited with developing the ‘Mumfluencer’ phenomenon after launching the 2015 ‘Vlogstars’ competition.
+UK TV network ITV took a minority stake in the business at launch.